ceph/ceph/doc/cluster-ops/add-or-rm-mons.rst

 Ceph monitors are light-weight processes that maintain a master copy of the cluster map.
 You can run a cluster with 1 monitor.
 We recommend at least 3 monitors for a production cluster.
-Ceph monitors use PAXOS to establish consensus about the master cluster map, so you must have an odd number of monitors to establish a quorum for consensus about the cluster map.
+Ceph monitors use PAXOS to establish consensus about the master cluster map, which requires a majority of monitors running to establish a quorum for consensus about the cluster map (e.g., 1; 3 out of 5; 4 out of 6; etc.).

 Since monitors are light-weight, it is possible to run them on the same host as an OSD; however, we recommend running them on separate hosts.

-.. important:: You must have an odd number of monitors in your cluster to establish a quorum.
+.. important:: A *majority* of monitors in your cluster must be able to reach each other in order to establish a quorum.

 Deploy your Hardware
 --------------------

 If you are adding a new host when adding a new monitor,  see `Hardware Recommendations`_ for details on minimum recommendations for monitor hardware.
 To add a monitor host to your cluster, first make sure you have an up-to-date version of Linux installed (typically Ubuntu 12.04 precise).

 Add your monitor host to a rack in your cluster, connect it to the network and ensure that it has network connectivity.